androb/deliverables/interviewplaybook/examples/medical-assistant/medical-assistant-final.md

-Candidates must show an advanced understanding of clinical tasks and procedures.
-They should be able to manage patient portal messages and assist with physician procedures effectively.
+Candidates must exhibit an advanced understanding of clinical tasks and procedures.
+This competency evaluates their ability to manage patient portal messages, assist with physician procedures, and handle tasks of moderate scope with precision and care.

 ### Lead Question